elinguate/elinguate.github.io/README.md

 https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll

 > bundle install
-> bundle exec jekyll serve --livereload
+> bundle exec jekyll serve --livereload --force-polling

-Make sure to use --livereload above, as it will ensure that live changes get updated automatically *and* the theme won't break when you do so!
+Make sure to use --livereload (and --force-polling) above, as it will ensure that live changes get updated automatically *and* the theme won't break when you do so!

 It can help to tick "Disable Cache" in the browser Network tab, as sometimes the caching can cause issues.